hwipl/blog/drafts/dhcp_with_isc_dhcp_and_ansible/README.md

 {% endfor %}
 ```

-The template reflects the DHCP server configuration shown in the DHCP
+The template reflects the DHCP server and subnets configuration shown in the
-configuration section above with parts dynamically generated based on the
+DHCP configuration section above with parts dynamically generated based on the
 Ansible configuration:

 - For each subnet configured in the Ansible list `subnets`, the template